shuabarr/a11y-demo/README.md

 # a11y-demo

-Demo application of accessible crossword puzzle
+Demo application of accessible crossword puzzle.